cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab1/index.md

 * `output/ibm-vpc/terraform` folder

-This is table contains the list of files in the terraform folder.
+This is the table which contains the list of files in the terraform folder.

 | Filename | Content |
 | --- | --- |